 Rehearsals are now well under way for our next show, which will be the CADS contribution to the 2019 Royston Arts Festival.

 This year we're staging a real classic wartime drama - Terence Rattigan's Flare Path, first performed in 1942.
 It's a story, of love and loyalty, courage and fear, and was based in part on Rattigan's own experiences in the RAF.
 It tells of a group of airmen stationed on the Lincolnshire coast and perhaps more importantly, of the women in their lives.
 Bomber pilot Teddy Graham is celebrating a reunion with his actress wife Patricia at a small hotel, but the arrival of her ex-lover and Hollywood film star Peter, and a sudden urgent bombing mission over Germany both threaten to throw everyone's lives into turmoil.

 We're completely delighted to have Brenda Cottis on board as director for the show - Brenda has appeared in recent years with CADS in Romance is Dead and Pygmalion but has a vast wealth of experience directing with groups both here and in Cambridge.
-The play is likely to be performed over the two weekends of the Arts Festival (20/21 and 27/28 September), though there are still some details to sort out, but we can announce that auditions for the play will take place from 7.00p.m. on Thursday 25 April at Meridian School, Garden Walk, Royston (exact location to be confirmed).
+The play will be performed over the two weekends of the Arts Festival (20/21 and 27/28 September), auditions have been held and the full cast looks like this (as is customary, those names not shown in blue are appearing with CADS for the first time):

 * joke courtesy of Mr Rupert Jordan!